 What impression do you have of the Tohoku region?
-Is there something comes to your mind when you hear the word?
-Many foreign people had no idea or knowledge about the region, until they heard the news about the big earthquake that hit the area in 2011, also known at the Tohoku Earthquake.
-Although it is true that people living there have been suffering from several difficulties after the unforgettable disaster, there are so many beautiful, unique and amazing places to visit.
-THe area is much more than just the site of the earthquake and the nuclear accident that followed.
+Is there something that comes to mind when you hear the word?
+Most internationals had no idea or knowledge about the region until they heard the news about the big earthquake that hit the area in 2011, also known as the Tohoku Earthquake.
+Although it is true that people living there have suffered from several difficulties after the unforgettable disaster, but there are so many beautiful, unique and amazing places to visit.
+The area is much more than just the site of the earthquake and the nuclear accident that followed.
 Each prefecture in the region has a number of tourist attractions that are great to visit.
 In this article, we will give you an overview of each area and its tourist spots you shouldn’t miss!

 How to get to the Tohoku region from Tokyo

-The Tohoku region consists of six prefectures and they can be divided into two areas based on their location; four prefectures on the coast of the Pacific Ocean, and two others facing the Sea on Japan.
-If you start your trip from Tokyo, taking the bullet train called The Tohoku Shinkansen is the easiest way to get to all of the former prefectures on the Pacific Ocean side.
-It takes only one hour and a half to reach the first destination, Fukushima prefecture.
+The Tohoku region consists of six prefectures and they can be divided into two areas based on their location; four prefectures on the Pacific Ocean side, and two others facing the Sea on Japan.
+If you start your trip from Tokyo, taking the bullet train called the Tohoku Shinkansen is the easiest way to get to all of the prefectures on the Pacific Ocean side.
+It only takes one and a half hours to reach the first destination, Fukushima prefecture.

-For Yamagata and Akita, you need to take different types of Shinkansen called Yamagata Shinkansen or Akita Shinkansen.
+For Yamagata and Akita, you need to take a different Shinkansen called the Yamagata Shinkansen or Akita Shinkansen.
 It might sound a little complicated, but both cities are accessible without a transfer and you can use the JR Pass to ride both Shinkansen lines.
-Just don’t take the wrong Shinkansen.
-Domestic flights are also available from major cities such as Tokyo and Osaka, but it requires you to take other public transports from the airport to get to the center of the cities.
+Just be careful not to take the wrong Shinkansen.
+Domestic flights are also available from major cities such as Tokyo and Osaka, but it requires you to take other public transportation from the airport to get to the center of the cities.

-For more details and timetables, please visit the website below: JR-East Official Website
+For more details and timetables, please visit the website here: JR-East Official Website